XRPLF/xrpl-dev-portal/content/tutorial-rippleapi-beginners-guide.md

 api.connect().then(() => {
 ```

 The [connect() method](reference-rippleapi.html#connect) is one of many RippleAPI methods that returns a [Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise), which is a special kind of JavaScript object.
-A Promise is designed to perform an asynchronous operation that returns a value later, such as querying the Ripple Consensus Ledger.
+A Promise is designed to do an asynchronous operation that returns a value later, such as querying the Ripple Consensus Ledger.

 When you get a Promise back from some expression (like `api.connect()`), you call the Promise's `then` method and pass in a callback function.
 Passing a function as an argument is conventional in JavaScript, taking advantage of how JavaScript functions are [first-class objects](https://en.wikipedia.org/wiki/First-class_function).

 When a Promise finishes with its asynchronous operations, the Promise runs the callback function you passed it.
 The return value from the `then` method is another Promise object, so you can "chain" that into another `then` method, or the Promise's `catch` method, which also takes a callback.
-The callback you provide to `catch` gets called if something goes wrong.
+The callback you pass to `catch` gets called if something goes wrong.

 Finally, we have more new ECMAScript 6 syntax - an [arrow function](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/Arrow_functions).
 Arrow functions are a shorter way of defining anonymous functions.
 This is convenient for defining lots of one-off functions as callbacks.
 The syntax `()=> {...}` is mostly equivalent to `function() {...}`.
-If you want an anonymous function with one parameter, you can use a syntax like `info => {...}` instead, which is basically just `function(info) {...}` as well.
+If you want an anonymous function with one parameter, you can use a syntax like `info => {...}` instead, which is almost the same as `function(info) {...}` syntax.

 ### Custom code ###